Making Saving a Regular Habit

 - Budget for Your Savings

 - While having a budget for your expenses is great, it is important to budget for how much you want to save each week, month, or year.
 By determining this amount, you will have an idea of where you should be versus where you are.
-A great way to do this is by working backwards.
+A great way to do this is by working backward.
 You can start with your salary and subtract your expenses.
 The leftover sum is the amount you can afford to save.

 - Give Yourself Goals